sajan7172/Business-man-project/README.md

 # Business-man-project
-This is a code for business man profile
+This is a code for business man profile.